netobjex/bonafi-android-sdk/README.md

 import com.netobjex.bonafisdk.model.TagModel;
 import com.netobjex.bonafisdk.services.NetObjexServices;

-    String TAG = "TAG";
+String TAG = "";
-    String VALUE = "XE2P";
+String VALUE = "";

+NetObjexServices netObjexServices = new NetObjexServices(BASE_URL, PRIVATE_KEY, CLIENT_ID);
-    NetObjexServices.getData(TAG,VALUE, new NetObjexWSThread() {
+netObjexServices.getData(TAG,VALUE, new NetObjexWSThread() {
     @Override
     public void onFinish(boolean isFound, TagModel data) {
+        //isFound is to check if the given parameter matched with any item on the server
-            //data contains every information provided from our server about the item with the TAG and its VALUE
+        //data contains every information provided from our server about the item with the TAG and its VALUE }
-            //isFound is to check if the given parameter matched with any item on the server }

     @Override
     public void onError(String errorMsg) {

     }
 });
 ```

 ## Prerequisites